krzemienski/awesome-from-stars/README.md

 * [marcosgriselli/ViewAnimator](https://github.com/marcosgriselli/ViewAnimator): ViewAnimator brings your UI to life with just one line
 * [OlivierLeBozec/viewts](https://github.com/OlivierLeBozec/viewts): Display PCR, DTS, PTS, bitrate, jitter of a mpeg TS.
 * [soroushchehresa/VIF](https://github.com/soroushchehresa/VIF): 💨 A desktop application to convert videos to high-quality GIF built with Electron and React
-* [NVlabs/VILA](https://github.com/NVlabs/VILA): VILA - a multi-image visual language model with training, inference and evaluation recipe, deployable from cloud to edge (Jetson Orin and laptops)
 * [tybenz/vimdeck](https://github.com/tybenz/vimdeck): VIM as a presentation tool
 * [vitoziv/VIMediaCache](https://github.com/vitoziv/VIMediaCache): Cache media file while play media using AVPlayer
 * [EONRaider/violent-python3](https://github.com/EONRaider/violent-python3): Source code for the book "Violent Python" by TJ O'Connor.
 The code has been fully converted to Python 3, reformatted to comply with PEP8 standards and refactored to eliminate dependency issues involving the implementation of deprecated libraries.